grpc/proposal/A40-csds-support.md

 * If the entire message won’t parse: no need to record anything in CSDS, since we don’t know what type of xDS config or what resources are being updated;
-* If one resource won’t parse: don’t abort the parsing, record the error in the error string.
+* If one resource won’t parse: don’t abort the parsing, record the error in the `error_state.details` field.
 The error string will be attached to other resources that are successfully recognized;
-* If one resource has validation error: record the error, and attach the error string to all resources including itself.
+* If one resource has validation error: record the error, and attach the error string to all resources in the ADS update including itself.

 Here is an example of NACK information handling with new ADS changes: